wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 #### Detection steps:
 1. calibrate the camera
+2. Clean images with Gaussian blur`cv2.GaussianBlur` and also enhance contrast with histogram equalisation `cv2.createCLAHE`
-2. correct images from the camera according to the calibration
+3. correct images from the camera according to the calibration
-3. Apply thresholding with color and gradient transforms to isolate lane lines
+4. Apply thresholding with color and gradient transforms to isolate lane lines
-4. Transform to birds eye view, detect lines and fit to polynomial, calculate radius of curvature
+5. Transform to birds eye view, detect lines and fit to polynomial, calculate radius of curvature
-5. Transform lane lines to original viewpoint and draw lines on image
+6. Transform lane lines to original viewpoint and draw lines on image
-6. Output image as part of video processing pipeline
+7. Output image as part of video processing pipeline

 ---

-### Camera Calibration
+#### Camera Calibration

 The camera caibration is done with a set of chessboard images.
 These images have 9 x 6 chessboard grids-- the grid points are used as object points, whereas the actual points of these corners (ie image points) in the images are found with the `cv2.findChessboardCorners()`  function.
 If the image points are found successfully in a calibration image, these points are